 Hummus lovers, gather around.
 Most of these hummus variations require no more than a minute or two of chopping and stirring.
 Hot Bacon Hummus, B'ummus (beet hummus), Tzatzummus (tzatziki, meet hummus!) and even Pastrummus (pastrami + hummus, we went there).

-Entries tagged with 'fun food friday'
+'fun food friday' on Serious Eats

 It all started innocently enough back at the office.
 We started by stirring in frozen peas.
 When Max suggested doing a hamburger and pizza variation, I gave him a thumbs up and a you got it dude!, But, have mercy, we don't stop there.
 That's when we grabbed the ham.
 And the sausage.
 And the chickpeas.
 And the spinach.
 And the chicken.
 And the buffalo sauce.